Margie Minkler started getting hot flashes in her early 40s.

 “It’s just a dysregulation of the [body’s] temperature, and that’s what the hot flash is,” she says.

 The main treatment for hot flashes, prior to Veozah’s approval, has been hormone replacement therapy (HRT), a treatment in which you take estrogen and progesterone to bring your levels closer to where they were before you started the menopausal transition.
 For several years, scientists were concerned that the hormonal treatment raised women’s risk of heart disease and breast cancer.
-After years of additional studies and reanalyzing data, scientists agreed that the treatment does not lead to these conditions.
+After years of additional studies and reanalyzing data, scientists are finding that HRT seems to lower the risk of heart disease for many women, and only seems to raise breast cancer risk slightly, depending on factors such as type of HRT used, duration of use, and the age one begins taking it.

-Still, there are some specific people, such as breast cancer patients, for whom HRT is not a safe option, and many more who are wary of taking hormones even if they don’t fall into a known high-risk population.
-That left women with few options for treating hot flashes.
+There are certain individuals, such as breast cancer patients, for whom HRT is likely not a safe option, and many women are wary of taking hormones even if they don’t fall into a known high-risk population.
+That leaves a large population with few options for treating hot flashes.

 How Veozah Works

 Veozah is not a hormonal drug.
 It binds to a receptor that’s found on the brain cells in your hypothalamus.
-Receptors are like locks, for which certain molecules act as keys.
+Receptors function like locks, with specific molecules serving as the keys.
 When a molecule finds a receptor on a cell that it fits into, it binds to it, sending a message to the cell.
-These messages tell your cells to start or stop the many processes that keep your body functioning smoothly.
+These messages tell your cells to start or stop the processes that keep your body functioning smoothly.

 Most of the molecules that bind to receptors are made naturally in your body, but some can come from drugs.